-Ms. Goldstein serves as Chief Financial Officer pursuant to an employment agreement between the Company and Ms. Goldstein, dated May 12, 2010, as amended on October 25, 2010, August 27, 2012 and May 17, 2018.
+Ms. Goldstein serves as Chief Financial Officer pursuant to an employment agreement between the Company and Ms. Goldstein, dated May 12, 2010, as amended on October 25, 2010, August 27, 2012, and May 17, 2018.

 Pursuant to the employment agreement, Ms. Goldstein will continue to serve as Chief Financial Officer of the Company until March 31, 2023, and thereafter for successive one-year periods until either party elects not to renew the term of the agreement (each, a "renewal term").

 On May 17, 2018, the Company entered into a third amendment to its employment agreement with Ms. Goldstein to extend the term of the agreement through March 31, 2023.
 In connection with this amendment, effective as of April 1, 2018, Ms. Goldstein's base salary was increased to \$850,000 with no automatic, annual cost of living increases, but subject to increase from time to time, as determined by the Company.
-On May 23, 2019, the Compensation Committee determined that the fiscal 2020 base salary for Ms. Goldstein would remain at its fiscal 2019 level, based on peer benchmarking.

-Ms. Goldstein will also be eligible to receive an annual bonus during each fiscal year of her employment at target in the amount of 100% of her base salary, based on the achievement of certain financial targets by the Company, as set forth in the employment agreement.
+Such third amendment also provides that Ms. Goldstein will also be eligible to receive an annual bonus during each fiscal year of her employment at target in the amount of 100% of her base salary, based on the achievement of certain financial targets by the Company, as set forth in the employment agreement.
 Additionally, Ms. Goldstein is eligible to participate in the Company's long-term incentive compensation program.
+Based, in part, on peer benchmarking, as well as Ms. Goldstein's strong individual performance and value to the organization as a key senior leader, on May 24, 2022, the Compensation Committee approved, for fiscal 2023, effective April 1, 2022, an increase to Ms. Goldstein's (i) base salary to \$1,000,000 and (ii) target annual bonus to 150% of her base salary.

-The employment agreement also provides for severance benefits upon termination by the Company without cause or a change in control.
+The employment agreement also provides for certain severance benefits upon termination by the Company without cause or in connection with a change in control.
 For more information regarding these severance and change in control benefits, please refer to "Potential Payments Upon Termination or Change in Control" below.